2 more held in connection with murder of 19-year-old in Delhi's Dwarka | Law-Order

 - India

-Two more accused have been arrested in connection with the murder of a 19-year-old man who died of a bullet injury following a scuffle in Dwarka, police said on Sunday.
-The two accused have been identified as Ashish alias Ashu (24), a resident of Najafgarh, and Sumit alias Dilbagh (19), a resident of Dwarka's Sector 16-A, they said.
+Two more accused have been arrested in connection with the murder of a 19-year-old man in Dwarka here, police said on Sunday.
+The two accused have been identified as Ashish alias Ashu (24), a resident of Najafgarh, and Sumit alias Dilbagh (19), a resident of Dwarka's Sector 16-A, police said.

-Khurshid, a resident of sector 16-A in Dwarka, succumbed to the gunshot injury after a scuffle had broken out between school students on Saturday.
-Later, outsiders too had jointed the fight, police said.
-Sahil (19), who lives in Nangli Dairy area, was arrested earlier for the alleged murder of Khurshid.
+Dwarka North police station received information on Saturday that a person had been shot at Kakrola village.
+Investigation revealed that a scuffle had broken out between Class 10 students of a school over a petty issue.
+The students also called their friends to settle scores following which outsiders also joined the fight, police said.
+The police said main accused, Sahil (19), was punched near his eye, following which he shot at Khurshid, a resident of sector 16-A in Dwarka, police said.
+Khurshid succumbed to his injuries later, police said.
+Sahil, a resident of Nangli Dairy area, was arrested on Saturday, police said, adding that all the three accused are unemployed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)